 Hancockhelps.org – easy to navigate system, hit blue “locate help” button to show contact information for assistance with housing, transportation, food, etc. At the very bottom there is a brown “master list” button, which lists all the agencies alphabetically, showing what services that agency provides.
-Please contact each agency directly for more information, as it may not be up to date, due to COVID situation.
+Please contact each agency directly for more information.

 Transportation: HATS 419-423-7261 Free rides to FDA lab; need to schedule in advance